Second order cubic corrections of large deviations for perturbed random walks: Proof of Theorems and

+where we recall the definition of $h$ in (\ref{hz}).
 It can be checked that $\theta$ is a critical point for the function $h$, so that $h'(\theta)=h''(\theta)=0$.
 We hence follow the steepest-descent method deforming the integration contours so that they go across this critical point.
 As in \cite{Barr-Cor}, we deform the contour $C_0$ in Theorem \ref{bc17} (the Fredholm contour) to the contour

 defined as the circle centered at $0$ with radius $\theta$, and the vertical line in $\mathbb C$ passing through $1/2$ in the definition of the kernel (\ref{kernel}) to

 There is no problem in doing this as long as we avoid the poles, which happens if